Renater/ConferenceMapper4SIP/README.md

 ConferenceMapper4SIP is a web service that informations used to connect Video Conference Room Equipment and Phone to a Web conference tool.
 It is used to provied dialin informations and PIN acces code.

-ConferenceMapper4SIP is build to respect the Jitsi conference mapping API used by the Jitsi-Meet interface and descrbr here : [https://community.jitsi.org/t/tutorial-self-hosted-conference-mapper-api/53901].
+ConferenceMapper4SIP is build to respect the Jitsi conference mapping API used by the Jitsi-Meet interface and described here : [https://community.jitsi.org/t/tutorial-self-hosted-conference-mapper-api/53901].

 ## This project provides :